mratsim/weave/picasso/memory/memory.md

 #### Channels for results (Flowvar / Futures)

 Single-Producer Single-Consumer channels with a capacity of 1.
-Those are public API and the fact that they cannot be copied, only moved should be enforced.
+Those are public API.

 Usage:
   - Created on-demand, potentially from multiple threads
   - Don't move between threads (but a pointer to them may)
   - Can be nested
-  - Lifetime equal to the scope of the flowvar creating routines but:
+  - Lifetime may exceed the scope of the flowvar creating routines:
     - The routine that creates the channel should return immediately without the need to wait for future completion
     - pointers to futures is sent in tasks if needed for computation
+    - a unique handle (move-only) may be passed to other proc or returned.
   - Overhead dependent on workload and allocation strategy:
     - very very high on naive recursive workloads like tree algorithm and fibonacci with short computations.